-You will report total average Digital Edition copies and total Digital Edition copies for the Selected normal issue as follows, which will be broken out on the ABC Certificate:
+You will report total average Digital Edition copies and total Digital Edition copies for the selected normal issue as follows, which will be broken out on the ABC Certificate:

 - 1. By geographical type:

-- a) United Kingdom and Republic of Ireland;
+- a) United Kingdom and Republic of Ireland as one figure.

 - 2. By circulation type:

-As for print copies, in the same rate bands, but separate to print copies (i.e. not combined or in the total average circulation figure):
+- a) As for print copies, in the same rate bands, but separate to print copies (i.e. not combined or in the total average circulation figure):

-- a) Single copy sales
+- i) Single copy sales

-- b) Single Copy Subscription Sales
+- ii) Single Copy Subscription Sales

-- c) Free Requested Delivered Copies
+- iii) Free Requested Delivered Copies

-Digital Edition specific:
+- b) Digital Edition specific:

+- i) All You Can Read Sales

-d) Corporate Digital Edition subscriptions
+ii) Corporate Digital Edition subscriptions

 G5.
-Digital Edition copies must meet requirements of the relevant print category except where varied by this section.
+Digital Edition copies must meet requirements of the relevant print category except where varied by this section